 CDreams Maine Coons is a member of the American Cat Fanciers.
 The cats from this breeder have won awards from the American Cat Fancier Association as well.

 Their cats are screened for health problems and sold with health guarantees.
 They do not allow any of their cats to be declawed after adoption.
 Each cat they breed has a pedigree and family tree listed on the website so you can trace their ancestry.
 You will need to ask the breeder about genetic testing before committing to one of their cats.

 7. Wild Thing You Make My Heart Sing Maine Coons

 - Fox Valley, WI

 It is always important to do your homework before getting any pet from a breeder.
-The best do not over-breed their animals, are recognized and certified by national organizations and can provide you with accurate information about the pet’s parents.
+The best ones do not over-breed their animals, are recognized and certified by national organizations, and can provide you with accurate information about the pet’s parents.

 These are important things to look for when you decide to invest in a new furry family member.
 Maine Coons make wonderful family pets, but you want to make sure you are getting a healthy cat that will be with you for a long time.